DillK/exercises/math-potw2/README.md

 I can't believe I didn't think of that first.
 I can just tell a computer to do it for me!
 I'll just put this back

-<strong>┳━┳ ノ( ゜-゜ノ)</strong>
+**┳━┳ ノ( ゜-゜ノ)**

 In computer science this is actually an extremely similar problem to what we would call a password cracker.
 The only difference is we are dealing with less choices per position.
 I've even made one before!

 *Note to self: Are we sure Mrs. B isn't secretly teaching the kids to be computer hackers?*

-<strong>If you're still reading, I'm impressed!
+**If you're still reading, I'm impressed!
 This is where I'm going to show off this big ol fat head of mine though.
 Just remember that this took me many years to learn - including university.

-<em>Go ahead and skip to the end for the answers!👌</em></strong>
+*Go ahead and skip to the end for the answers!👌***

 ## Step 1 - Let's just calculate all the possible permutations
 I'm going to be using a programming language called JavaScript.
 It's running on a programming environment called Node.js